bernardokowacic/posterr/README.md

 * [Docker Compose](https://docs.docker.com/compose/install/)

 ## Running Posterr
-Right now the project runs with docker-compose, so to execute the project you must run the command `docker-compose start` in your terminal inside the project folder.
+Right now the project runs with docker-compose, so to execute the project you must run the command `docker-compose up` in your terminal inside the project folder.
 It will start the API in port 8080 and the database in port 5432.

 # Critique
 ## ToDo